Internal Migration in the UK Case Study

 The COVID-19 pandemic has had a significant impact on internal migration in the UK.
 The first national lockdown in March 2020 led to a sharp decrease in the number of people moving between regions.
 However, as restrictions eased, there was a surge in demand for housing in rural areas and smaller towns, as people sought more space and a change of scenery.

-Related Article: Which Course is Best to Study in the UK?
+Related Article: How Long Does It Take to Study Law in the UK?

 According to data from the property website Rightmove, searches for properties in rural areas increased by 126% in June 2020 compared to the previous year.
 Similarly, searches for properties in coastal towns increased by 115%.